bogaudio/BogaudioModules/README.md

 #### <a name="cmp"></a> CMP

-CMP is window comparator utility.
+CMP is a window comparator.
 It takes two inputs, A and B, which normal to 0V.
 Each is summed with the value of its corresponding offset knob and clipped to +/-12V.
 The four outputs indicate the relative values of A and B:

  - A>=B will output high if A is greater than or exactly equal to B.
  - A<B will output high if A is less than B.